 6 of the Best Small-Cap ETFs to Buy Now

-Small-cap ETFs are having a tough year.
-That's partly because the majority of the market's gains have come courtesy of mega-cap tech stocks such as the Magnificent 7.
+Small-cap ETFs have had it rough in recent years.
+That's partly because the majority of the market's gains have come courtesy of high-flying mega-cap stocks that, by definition, are not included in the small-cap benchmark Russell 2000 Index.

-Small caps are also under pressure from high interest rates.
+Small caps were also under pressure from high interest rates.
 Smaller companies rely more on debt than large-cap stocks do, which makes them especially sensitive to rates.
 They also tend to be heavily reliant on domestic consumer spending, which tends to slow with higher interest rates.

 With that in mind, below are six small-cap ETFs that should be on your radar.